A Random Persistence Diagram Generator: Introduction

+Our work proposes a method based on pseudo-likelihood maximization for estimating the PIPP-based model parameters, and develops a reversible jump MCMC (RJ-MCMC) sampling method to generate random PDs.
+This method allows addition, removal, and relocation of points.
+Due to allowing addition and removal of points, the sampling process is trans-dimensional.
+Our RJ-MCMC sampler traverses the state space of PDs more effectively than existing sampling schemes with regards to capturing topological features (see Section \ref{sec:motivating example}).

+RJ-MCMC provides a setting for allowing statistical inference related to hypothesis testing and sensitivity analysis.
+We provide two examples, one based on a synthetic dataset as a proof-of-concept, and one based on a real dataset from materials science to study the processing-structure-property relationship of AuSS via hypothesis testing.

-To summarize, the main contributions of this work are: \begin{enumerate} \item A novel parametric model to capture the spatial structure of persistence diagrams. \item A quadrature based pseudolikelihood maximization approach for estimating model parameters. \item The \emph{first} reversible jump MCMC algorithm that generates random PDs and is flexible enough to accommodate the randomness in the location of points and number of points.
+To summarize, the PIPP model and the RJ-MCMC algorithm make up the RPDG framework, whose main contributions are the following: \begin{enumerate} \item \textit{A novel PIPP model based on pairwise interactions of PD points}, which captures the spatial structure of PDs. \item \textit{A novel RJ-MCMC algorithm for sampling PDs based on their PIPP representation}.
+The RJ-MCMC algorithm is flexible enough to accommodate the randomness in the location of points and in the number of points. \item \textit{An application of the RPDG in a setting with limited amount of data} to explore processing, microstructure, and property relationships of nano-grained materials. \end{enumerate}